suzaku-network/suzaku-core/docs/rewardsNativeToken.md

 * Single reward token: simplified claim logic without token iteration.
 * No operators: inside window, unfunded epoch does not revert funding check; distribution completes with no shares.
 * Vault removal and class changes: reads historical snapshots via `active*At` and `stakeAt`.
+* **Defensive try/catch**: External calls to vaults, delegators, and middleware are wrapped in try/catch to prevent single misbehaving contract from blocking entire distribution or claim.

 ---